Kiss Me Deadly: Plot

 Mike Hammer is a tough private investigator who, with the assistance of his associate and lover Velda, typically works on "penny-ante divorce cases."
 One evening, Hammer is forced to suddenly stop his sports car by Christina, an escapee from a nearby psychiatric hospital, who is running barefoot along the road, wearing nothing but a trench coat.
 Hammer gives her a ride.
 Christina asks him, whatever happens, to "remember me," alluding to a poem by Christina Rossetti.
 Thugs waylay them, and Hammer hears Christina screaming as she is tortured to death.
 The thugs then push Hammer's car off a cliff with Christina's body and an unconscious Hammer inside.

 Hammer comes to in a hospital with Velda hovering over him.
 He decides to investigate Christina's death, believing that it "must be connected with something big."
-He retrieves a book of poetry from the dead woman's apartment and reads aloud several lines from Rosetti's poem, "Remember", as he tries to figure out what that something might be.
+He retrieves a book of poetry from the dead woman's apartment and reads aloud several lines from Rossetti's poem, "Remember", as he tries to figure out what that something might be.

 Hammer goes to the apartment of Lily Carver, who says she was Christina's roommate.
 Lily tells Hammer she is in hiding and asks him to protect her.
-She is after a mysterious box that, she believes, has contents worth a fortune.
-Hammer later arrives at the lavish mansion of gangster Carl Evello, who also seeks the box.
+Hammer later arrives at the lavish mansion of gangster Carl Evello.
 Hammer fends off Charlie Max and Sugar Smallhouse, two of Evello's henchmen, and then confronts Evello, who is initially impressed by Hammer's brazenness and offers to work out a deal, but swiftly retracts the offer.